 In 1999, Shannon was inducted into the Missouri Sports Hall of Fame in recognition of his popularity and performance on the air and as a player on the field.
 A few of the numerous awards and honors Shannon has received throughout his career include the Missouri prep Player of the Year in 1957 for basketball and football - the only player ever to receive both in the same year, St. Louis Ambassador's 1993 Sportsman of the Year, St. Louis Variety Club 1996 Champion for Kids and the 1985 Emmy Award for Sports Broadcasting, St. Louis chapter.

-Mike, 73, resides in St. Louis.
-He, and his late wife, Judy, have six children, 18 grandchildren and one great-grandchild.
+Mike, 75, resides in Illinois.
+He, and his late wife, Judy, have six children, 18 grandchildren and three great grandchildren.

 John Rooney is in his eighth year of broadcasting Cardinals games with partner Mike Shannon.
 Rooney, a Richmond, Mo. native, came to St. Louis from the Chicago White Sox where he spent 18 years (1988-2005) - one in TV and 17 seasons following in the radio booth.
 The Cardinals World Championship crown in 2006 gave John the privilege of working with the World Champion team in back-to-back seasons, following the White Sox win in 2005.

 Rooney was inducted into the Missouri Sports Hall of Fame in February 2004.
 He and his wife, Susan, have two daughters: Colleen and Rachel.